flolilo/media-copytool/README.md

 - Since v0.6: [PoshRSJob](https://github.com/proxb/PoshRSJob); as of now, it's only used for replacing preventsleep.ps1, but in future releases, it will also speed up Hash-operations.
     - You can still use the old version - it's in the [0.5-branch](https://github.com/flolilo/media-copytool/archive/0.5---without-RSJob.zip) and will get important bugfixes as long as the code has any similiarity with the master-branch.
 (No promise, just an estimate!)
     - To install PoshRSJob, open PowerShell as administrator and run `Install-Module -Name PoshRSJob`.
+- To use `-ZipMirror` (to create an .zip-archive in the additional output-path), [7-Zip](http://www.7-zip.org/) is needed.
+The script will look for `7z.exe` in its own path, but also in the usual installation folders of 7-Zip (both 32bit and 64bit).
+So a regular installation of 7-Zip will do.

 ## Installing
 - [Download the zip](https://github.com/flolilo/media-copytool/archive/master.zip)